mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 The database module will provide access to a database service.

-As discussed in my post on [ZIO Environment](/articles/zio-environment), the database module is an ordinary interface with a single field, which contains the database service; and the database service is just an ordinary interface, which can contain anything we want.
+As discussed in my post on [ZIO Environment](/articles/zio-environment), the database module is an ordinary interface with a single field, which contains the database service; and the database service is just an ordinary interface.

 We can define both the module and the service very simply: